utshina/uefi-simple/README.md

-uefi-simple - UEFI development made easy
+UEFI:SIMPLE - UEFI development made easy
 ========================================

 A simple 64bit UEFI application of "Hello World!" which can be:
-* compiled on either on Linux or Windows (MinGW-w64).
+* compiled on either on Windows or Linux (Visual Studio 2013 or MinGW-w64).
 * tested without the need for a separate UEFI environment (QEMU + OVMF)

 ## Prerequisites

-* MinGW-w64 (with msys, if running on Windows)
+* Visual Studio 2013 or MinGW-w64 (with msys, if using MinGW-w64 on Windows)
 * QEMU
 * git, wget, unzip

+__Note:__ If compiling with Visual Studio, you must first apply `gnu-efi-MSVC-fixes.patch` to the `gnu-efi\` repository.
+I will try to get this patch integrated into the official gnu-efi tree so that patching can be avoided.

 ## Sub-Module initialization